 The card trick in the opening sequence works in real life too, there is no editing, contrary to popular belief.
 It is done by performing what is known as a "card force", wherein the magician makes the unsuspecting audience member pick a predetermined card.
 The audience member believes he picks a random card; a belief which is strengthened by the magician usually re-shuffling the deck several times.
 This is of course just misdirection.

 In the scene before J. Daniel Atlas and Merritt McKinney enter the secret room, McKinney tells Atlas that he is a "bit of a control freak," to which Atlas replies "Have we met before?"
-This is a nod to the previous film, Zombieland that Harrelson and Eisenberg have done together.
+This is a nod to the previous film Harrelson and Eisenberg had starred in, Zombieland.

 The trivia items below may give away important plot points.